When creating a strong personal brand, one of the first things you need to have is a personal brand statement.

 Takeaway: Offer value.
 The best personal brand statement clearly tells how you can help your audience.

 We hope the examples above have inspired you to write your personal brand statement and got your creative juices flowing.
 In the next section, learn how you can craft an attention-grabbing, memorable, and engaging statement.

 Based on these examples, we have identified key elements that make an effective personal brand statement.
-The personal brand statement examples above have answered most of the following questions:

 Personal brands struggle to create a statement because they are not being clear on the answers to the questions mentioned above.
 Once you have answered them, you’ll find it easier to craft your statement.

 Now, let’s start writing your personal brand statement with this step-by-step guide:

 List down your attributes.
 It can be your qualities or skills that let you do your work effectively.

 Then, choose the top three attributes from the list.

 The goal here is to find the things that make you unique from the competition, just like how Sujan Patel and Pam Moore did in examples #5 and #12.

 Step #2: Define your audience